Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 - This process provides a map of the coronary circulation, revealing any blocked or narrowed areas.

 When heart cells become damaged, they release different enzymes and other molecules into the bloodstream.
-Elevated levels of such markers of heart damage in the blood or urine may help diagnose a heart attack in patients with severe chest pain, and help determine treatment.
+Elevated levels of such markers of heart damage in the blood may help diagnose a heart attack in people with severe chest pain and help determine treatment.
 Tests for these markers are often performed in the emergency room or hospital when a heart attack is suspected.
-Some markers include: The proteins cardiac troponin T and I are released when the heart muscle is damaged.
+Examples of such markers include the proteins creatine kinase myocardial band (CK-MB) and cardiac troponin T and I, which are released when the heart muscle is damaged.
 Troponins are the most specific biomarkers for diagnosing heart attack.

 The proteins cardiac troponin T and I are released when the heart muscle is damaged.
 Troponins are the most specific biomarkers for diagnosing heart attack.
 Cardiac troponin levels are normally so low they cannot be detected with most blood tests.
 Having normal troponin levels 12 hours after chest pain has started means a heart attack is unlikely, but does not rule out unstable angina.

 Even a slight increase in the troponin level will often mean there has been some damage to the heart.
-Very high levels of troponin are a sign that a heart attack has occurred.
-Most patients who have had a heart attack have increased troponin levels within 6 hours.
+Higher levels of troponin are a sign that a heart attack has occurred.
+Most people who have had a heart attack have increased troponin levels within 6 hours (3 to 12 hours).
 After 12 hours, almost everyone who has had a heart attack will have raised levels.
 Troponin levels may remain high for 1 to 2 weeks after a heart attack.

 Increased troponin levels may also be due to:

 - Abnormally fast heartbeat